open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 systems.
 The packaging includes a default configuration that can be found at `/etc/otel-collector/config.yaml` post-installation.

-> Please note that systemd is required for automatic service configuration
+> Please note that systemd is require for automatic service configuration

 To get started on Debian systems run the following replacing `v0.20.0` with the version of the Collector you wish to run and `amd64` with the appropriate